ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01Support/Help.md

 description: Help Guidelines
 ---

+## DO NOT ASK THE TALE OF TWO WASTELANDS OR OTHER DISCORDS FOR HELP

+Tale of Two Wastelands does not endorse this mod list and in addition, does not have the resources or time to help with problems regarding it.
+Please source all help to our discord alone.
+Even if you think that your question relates to your installation of Tale of Two Wastelands itself, please bring it into our discord.

 ## **General Questions to Ask Yourself Before Seeking Help**

 1.)
 Have you looked at the installation guide?